slamora/brackets-wiki/Cache-Folder.md

 ## Resetting cache & preferences

+1. Quit Brackets entirely
-1. Delete the `cef_data` folder located above
+2. Delete the `cef_data` folder located above
-2. In the parent of this folder, delete `brackets.json` and `state.json` if present
+3. In the parent of this folder, delete `brackets.json` and `state.json` if present

 This will _reset all of your preferences_ and clear all cached data.
 (It's not yet possible to do clear one of those separately from the other).
 To ensure a full 'factory reset,' also uninstall Brackets and reinstall from a freshly downloaded installer.